rse/vingester/guide/about.md

 uses a high DPI mode.

-As **Vingester** supports [NDI&reg;](https://www.ndi.tv/)-based multicasting of the output video streams, this open up completely new possibilities, including using arbitrary mixing applications and even running them on different computers.
-Finally, as **Vingester** also supports [FFmpeg&trade;](https://ffmpeg.org) as the output sink, it can both locally record the video streams and send them remotely through protocols like RTMP.
+As **Vingester** supports [NDI&reg;](https://www.ndi.tv/)-based multicasting of the output video streams, this open up completely new possibilities, including using arbitrary mixing applications and even running them on different computers on the same LAN.
+Finally, as **Vingester** also supports [FFmpeg&trade;](https://ffmpeg.org) as the output sink, it can both locally record the video streams and send them to remote locations via WAN through streaming protocols like RTMP.